Today we have the huge privilege of interviewing D’Niel Strauss.

-TH: What is the one thing you would like to tell young people who wish to pursue their dreams?
+WW: What is the one thing you would like to tell young people who wish to pursue their dreams?

 D’Niel: The first step is to find aspirational clarity.
 If you don’t know where you are going, you will never get there.

 If a young person has absolute clarity about her own aspirations and she knows her personality profile, she will not waste time on projects and jobs that do not take her closer to her ultimate goal.

 Therefore, get to know yourself and focus on your strengths, your weaknesses can be outsourced to other people who also know their own strengths.